near/nearcore/runtime/near-vm/README.md

 * `types` — The basic structures to use WebAssembly,
 * `vm` — The Wasmer VM runtime library, the low-level base of everything.

+This is no longer a case for near-vm which is moving away from this to being specialized for nearcore needs.